 A psychiatric evaluation is a 30-to-90-minute appointment with a psychiatrist to diagnose mental health issues and determine if prescription medication is right for you.

 Psychiatrists and psychologists work hand-in-hand to provide patients with a holistic view of mental healthcare.
-Many mental health professionals believe that you can’t treat mental disorders without either psychiatry or psychology.
+Many mental health professionals believe that you can’t treat mental disorders without either psychiatric or psychotherapy.

-Some psychiatrists are also psychologists, but psychologists don’t have a medical degree, so they can’t write prescriptions.
+Some psychiatrists are also psychologists, but the major difference is that psychologists don’t have a medical degree, so they can’t write prescriptions.
 Psychiatrists are essentially medical doctors that specialize in mental health.